cnsarp/Churn-Dashboard/README.md

 # CUSTOMER CHURN DASHBOARD

-The dataset is provided by the company in Excel.
+This is part of the Forage Job Simulation and the dataset is provided by PWC Switzerland in Excel.

  Dataset includes:
 - Customers who left within the last month